kicksent/aravind-website/_pages/contact.md

 # Contact me

-If you would like share your feedback about your experience at this website, please [email me](mailto:feedback@aravindiyer.com).
-If you would like to follow me on social media, please use the following links.
+The best way to reach me is to [email me](mailto:feedback@aravindiyer.com).
+I know it's old school, but I would really appreciate it if you would write in, if you had something to say.
+If you would like to follow me on social media, please use the links below.

 {% assign author = site.author %}